ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 everything yourself, then these are the instructions you need.

 This installation is also useful if you neither need nor want the OAuth2 security layers built into the Docker version of ClarityNLP.
-A lack of security means that this method is emphatically **NOT** appropriate for patient data that must be protected in a HIPAA-compliant manner.
-So only store de-identified or test data in your bare bones Solr instance if you choose to do this.
+A bare bones installation is emphatically **NOT** appropriate for patient data that must be protected in a HIPAA-compliant manner.
+So only store de-identified public data in your Solr instance if you choose to do this.

 Overview
 --------